Deliver better customer experiences with feedback tools

 As marketers, having access to real-time customer data at your fingertips can give you the insights to double down on the marketing activity that gets you the highest results.

 Feedback tools not only give you access to data but also present this information in a digestible format.
-Sitecorehas a range of seamless integration capabilities into data analysis solutions like Power BIso you can save time and automate your reporting.
+Sitecore 10.1 has a range of seamless integration capabilities into data analysis solutions like Power BIso you can save time and automate your reporting.

 |John King, Digital Marketing Technologist, Speedwell